 Policies developed in terms of the PAIA and POPI are very important legal documents and require specialised attention to withstand future legal scrutiny and fully protect the business or organisation.
 These documents form the foundation of information compliance, while the synergy and alignment of all documents form the cornerstone of protection.

-SERR Synergy assists businesses and organisations to compile and update information manuals as required by PAIA, and also assists entities to fully comply with procedures as required by POPI by setting up an Information Security Management System (ISMS) and associated policies where the physical information and cybersecurity risks of organisations are identified and managed to maintain the confidentiality, integrity and legitimate availability of data.
+SERR Synergy assists businesses and organisations to compile and update information manuals as required by PAIA, and also assists entities to fully comply with procedures as required by POPI by setting up information security management systems policies where the physical information and cybersecurity risks of organisations are identified and managed to maintain the confidentiality, integrity and legitimate availability of data.

 Whilst the focus of the POPI Act is on compliance, our approach is to implement compliance in such a way that it delivers business value and doesn't become a cost centre or overhead, but rather allows for improvements in efficiencies and effectiveness so as to meet the POPI compliance requirements.